danielbc09/react-v8-introduction/README.md

     - Refactor useBreedList to see react query simplicity.
     - If it is possible, avoid useEffect.

 ## Lesson 25 : Uncontrolled Forms

     - We do have a controlled input on animal to properly have it determine the useBreedList animal.
 But we're not using the controlled input to submit the form, we're just using the form event anyway

+## Lesson 26 : Class Components

+    - Class components have lifecycle methods.
+These for the most part are what useEffect does for function components.
+They're for doing things like making API calls, starting and ending

+## Lesson 28 : Error Boundaries

+    - Frequently there's errors with APIs with malformatted or otherwise weird data.
+    - This is something you can't do with hooks so if you needed this sort of functionality you'd have to use a class component.

+## Lesson 29 : PORTALS AND REFS

+    - Another nice feature React is something called a Portal.
+You can think of the portal as a separate mount point (the actual DOM node which your app is put into) for your React app.

 ###### Resources